-If load balancing is enabled and you set the path as preferred, the driver marks the path as preferred, but the path is not used as preferred until the load balancing is turned off.
+If load balancing is enabled and you set the path as preferred, the system performs the following actions:

+- The driver marks the path as preferred but the path is not used as preferred until the load balancing is turned off. - The configuration file for paths have this path marked as preferred.
+Upon reboot, this path is marked as preferred and deployed as preferred if and when load balancing is disabled.